buckbaskin/stopsign/docs/Learning_Algorithm_Comparison.md

 The average accuracy was 66%, but the highest accuracy was more than 10% better.
 The average prediction latency was 0.0183 and the fastest prediction latency was 0.0176, so the prediction latency is largely invariant to the parameter changes.

+## Round 2: Optimizing SGD

+With multiple different seed prefixes, the SGD is run across the same set of configurations.
+The algorithms that are within 10% of the most accurate algorithm (about 10) are listed.
+The top 10 fastest algorithms are listed, although most all of the algorithms predict at essentially the same latency (less than 0.0002 sec when predicting about 500 keypoints at a time).
+If each list is stable, the analysis will continue with the most promising options (potentially the top 5 or so algorithms that rank well at any seed).
+If the accuracy list isn't stable, further averaging tests will be run to attempt to find configuration options that generalize better regardless of seed.

+With a stable list, exhaustive search of potential configuration options will be performed to select the optimal algorithm.
+A new demo video will demonstrate the effectiveness of the new algorithm.

 ## Further Considerations

 For robot saftey, the robot should stop immediately if there is a stopsign visible.
 With a weaker mandate, the robot shouldn't stop working unless there is a stopsign.
 In terms of metrics, the robot should aim for high recall for saftey and high precision for allowing continued operation.